Traditional Japanese House Floor Plan: An Easy Guide

 A small courtyard of a traditional japanese house floor plan

-A small courtyard traditional Japanese house floor plan
+A small courtyard in a traditional Japanese house floor plan

 坪庭 is translated as tsuboniwa, a small garden within a Japanese home.